MaggieKuo/Flicks/README.md

-# Project 1 - Maggie
+# Project 1 - Maggie Kuo

 Flicks shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.